Dmumladz3/Epam-course-module1/modules/33. Messaging in Java - JMS, Active MQ, Rabbit MQ, Kafka/Homework.md

 * observe the Kafka broker logs to see how leaders/replicas for every partition are assigned

 ### Tips
-* if you're working on a machine with 8 Gb of RAM or less, you might need to fall back to just 2 brokers
+* If you're working on a machine with 8 Gb of RAM or less, you might need to fall back to just 2 brokers
-* an example of a Docker Compose for a 2-node cluster based on the official Confluent Kafka image, can be found [here](https://www.baeldung.com/ops/kafka-docker-setup#kafka-cluster-setup)
+* An example of a Docker Compose for a 2-node cluster based on the official Confluent Kafka image, can be found [here](https://www.baeldung.com/ops/kafka-docker-setup#kafka-cluster-setup)

 ## Practical Task: